renimaksew/renimaksew/README.md

 I create digital tools for calm, clarity and focus.

-My work lately involves a passion project that I've been developing for a few years now(no spoilers at this time), along with some freelance consulting.
+My work lately involves a game project(no spoilers at this time), along with some freelance consulting.

 ### 🥞 Stack